 The smooth snip of her garden shears as they snapped shut on the neck of damaged parts of her favorite bush.
 The muffled flaps of her new book as the pages ruffled up against another.
 The many changes of expression that fluttered across a single person’s face in a single conversation.
 All of these were things that she found relief in.
 These things and—

-And the crack of her knuckles against bone and flesh.
+—And the crack of her knuckles against bone and flesh.
 This, too, was something that could wrestle out the tension in her shoulders.
-It would leave her fingers raw as a paper cut or a prick of a thorn would, but it was not unpleasant.
+It would leave her fingers raw as a paper cut or a thorn prick would, but it was not unpleasant.

 But Safiyah did not know this.
 What sort of expression Safiyah would make if she knew—Atienna could only wonder.

 “Honestly, you even seem to enjoy my rants.”
 Safiyah nodded before she took Atienna’s hand in her own and bowed her head.
 “Someone who will actually listen to me curse the heavens—Atienna, may I take your hand in marriage?”

 Atienna inclined her head in turn and gave her hand a squeeze.
 “Oh, I was about to ask you the same.
 But are you and Bachiru not—”